dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 So what exactly is the deployment of ML model?
 Simply put, deployment is making a model's capability or insight available to other users or systems - [Luigi Patruno](https://mlinproduction.com/what-does-it-mean-to-deploy-a-machine-learning-model-deployment-series-01/).

-{{< notice tip >}}
-Only when a model is deployed can it add value to businesses or organizations.
-{{< /notice >}}

-In this post, I will outline the basic ideas to deploy ML models onto lightweight mobile devices **easily, quickly, for free**.
-By the end of this post, you will learn about:

-* Leveraging Hugging Face infrastructure to host models.
-* Deploying on any edge device with HTTP calls.
-* Displaying the results on a Flutter Android app.

-### 🪜 Begin with deployment in mind
+### 🏹 Begin with deployment in mind
 Many ML researchers take pride in training bleeding-edge models with state-of-the-art (SOTA) results on datasets.
 As a researcher, I understand how deeply satisfying it feels to accomplish that.

-Unfortunately, many of these so-called "SOTA models" will end up on preprints, Jupyter notebook, or in some obscure repository, nobody cares about after the initial hype.
+Unfortunately, many of these so-called "SOTA models" will end up on preprints, Jupyter notebooks, or in some obscure repository, nobody cares about after the initial hype.

 Eventually, they are forgotten and lost in the ocean of newer "SOTA models".
-To make things worse, the obsession with chasing after "SOTA models" often causes researchers to lose track of the end goal of building the model - deployment.
+To make things worse, the obsession with chasing after "SOTA models" often causes researchers to lose track of the end goal of building the model - **deployment**.

 <!-- We can forget about ever finding these models in production. -->

 {{< figure_resizing src="jupyter_meme.png" caption="Source: ClearML on Reddit." link="https://www.reddit.com/r/mlops/comments/o8w2e4/you_know_the_deal_if_you_dont_post_content_ill/?utm_source=share&utm_medium=ios_app&utm_name=iossmf">}}

 Hence, as ML engineers, it is very helpful if we build models with deployment in mind, as the end result.

+Because only when a model is deployed can it add value to businesses or organizations.
 This is the beginning of getting a model into production.

 *Deployment* is unfortunately a messy and complicated topic in [MLOps](https://databricks.com/glossary/mlops) - too deep for us to cover here.
 Luckily, that is not the purpose of this post.